minetest/minetest/doc/Android.md

-**Document based on Minetest `5.6.1` Android build**
+**This document is based on the Minetest 5.6.1 version for Android**

 # Minetest Android build
-Minetest for Android are the same Minetest on Windows but compiled for Android, not seperate version
+All Minetest builds, including the Android variant, are based on the same code.
+However, additional Java code is used for proper Android integration.

 ## Controls
-The Android port doesn't support everything you can do on PC due to the limited capabilities of common devices.
-What can be done is described
+Compared to Minetest binaries for PC, the Android port has limited functionality due to limited capabilities of common devices.
+What can be done is described below:
-below:

 While you're playing the game normally (that is, no menu or inventory is shown), the following controls are available: